WP-Cassify/wp-cassify-develop/wp-cassify/readme.txt

 Install WordPress Access Control Plugin.
 In Settings >> Members Only, Check "Make Blog Members Only" option.

 == Changelog ==

+= 2.4.9 =
+* Fix: avoid a PHP 8 TypeError when logging out from a different multisite child site than the CAS login site while SLO is enabled.

 = 2.4.8 =
 * Fix: preserve existing multisite roles when authenticating users on archived child blogs.